 Curcumin supplements do not appear to play a significant role in blood lipid or cholesterol levels.
 However, as an antioxidant, it may protect oxidation of blood lipids.
 Artichoke leaf extract may be of benefit in managing cholesterol levels.

 Curcumin extract effects on blood lipid profile in a 6-month human study.

 Pharmacol Res.
 2007.
 Department of Medicine and Therapeutics, The Chinese University of Hong Kong, Shatin, Hong Kong.

 This study investigated the effects of consuming curcumin on the serum lipid profile in men and women.
 Elderly subjects consumed 4 grams a day curcumin, 1g a day curcumin, or placebo in a 6-month, randomized, double-blind trial.
-The plasma curcumin concentration reached a mean of 490nmol/L. Consumption of either dose did not significantly affect triacylglycerols, or total, LDL, and HDL cholesterol over 1 month or 6 months.
+Consumption of either dose did not significantly affect triacylglycerols, or total, LDL, and HDL cholesterol over 1 month or 6 months.
 Curcumin extract consumption does not appear to have a significant effect on the serum lipid profile.

 Estrogen hormone influence

 Is there research information on their effects on estrogen in women.